Life Sew Beautiful

 I can’t wait to give it to my nephew!
 I think he’ll be pleased!

-American-Indian Costume #2 February 21, 2012
+Native-American Costume #2 February 21, 2012

 Filed under: costumes — faithandfamily @ 5:26 pm

-In a post I wrote about a year and a half ago, I shared about the American-Indian costume I made my daughter.
+In a post I wrote about a year and a half ago, I shared about the Native-American costume I made my daughter.
 When I made my daughter’s costume, I bought twice as much fabric as I needed, so I figured that, at some point, I’d make another one.
 A lady at church asked me several months ago if I could use some fringe trim, and I told her I’d love to have it to make my niece, Hanna, a costume.
 I knew I couldn’t pull it off in time for Christmas, so my new goal was to make it in time for her 4th birthday, which is in late May.
 I bought some ribbon trim the last time I was in JoAnn’s, and I finished the costume last night.

 I’ll add a few feathers that she can tuck into her hair, a bow and arrow set from Amazon, and this beautiful picture book about Sacagawea.
 Hopefully it will be a fun birthday gift!